nmquijada/tormes/README.md

 tormes-setup
 ```

 This step will install additional dependencies not available in conda, including the [MiniKrakenDB_8GB](https://ccb.jhu.edu/software/kraken/) required by Kraken to work (the database size is ~8GB and might take some time to download).
-Additionally it will automatically create the **config_file.txt** (see below).
+Additionally it will automatically create the **config_file.txt** required for TORMES to work (see below).

 <br>